vendia/blog/releases/2022-08-26-releasenotes.md

 ```

 ## JWTs
 For those who prefer to use [JSON Web Tokens (JWTs)](https://jwt.io/) for authorization, this can now be configured through the [Share UI](https://www.vendia.net/docs/share/node-authentication#creating-jwt-authentication-in-vendia) or the [Share GraphQL API](https://www.vendia.net/docs/share/node-authentication#create-jwt-authentication-via-graphql).
-JWT authorization requires a small handful of configuration properties, from which your Vendia Share node can perform all the necessary JWT verifications needed on subsequent GraphQL API calls.
+JWT authorization requires a small handful of configuration properties, from which your Vendia Share Node can perform all the necessary JWT verifications needed on subsequent GraphQL API calls.

-When using a JWT, place the value of the key in the `Authorization` header when submitting GraphQL requests to the node whose configuration reflects the identity provider that issued the JWT.
+When using a JWT, place the value of the key in the `Authorization` header when submitting GraphQL requests to the Node whose configuration reflects the identity provider that issued the JWT.
 Note the `Bearer` prefix in the `Authorization` header value below.

 ```shell
 curl 'https://xxxxxxx.execute-api.us-west-2.amazonaws.com/graphql/' \